csiro-data-school/python/_episodes/10-syntax.md

 > ## Write code containing single-line comments
 >
-> Open up your text editor, entering the following Python code:
+> In a new cell, enter the following Python code:
 >
 > ~~~
 > print("Hello")